-The work you submit must be your own and all sources acknowledged.
-There are quite serious consequences for not committing to your academic obligations so we have developed a subject to help.
+The work you submit must be your own and all sources must be acknowledged.
+There are serious consequences for not committing to your academic obligations, so we have developed a subject to help.

 - The Academic Integrity subject takes about 1.5 hours to complete.